 How to share Activity data

 Sharing is done on an invitational and two-way basis.
-One party sends the invite, the other accepts, and then data is shared in both directions (although one party can then choose to
+One party sends the invite, the other accepts, and then data is shared in both directions (although one party can then choose to hide their data).

 Open the Activity app on the paired iPhone and tap the Sharing icon at the bottom right.
 This is the screen where you’ll see the progress of all your sharing friends, but the first time you come here it’ll be pretty bare.